-The temple of Goa Gajah is situated in the village of Bedulu, Blahbatuh district, in the regency of Gianyar.
+The temple of Goa Gajah or known as Elephant Cave is situated in the village of Bedulu, Blahbatuh district, in the regency of Gianyar.
 Only 26 Km from Denpasar, it is just a short drive from the beach resort of Sanur and Kuta.
 Beside the temple are art shop and restaurants to cater for the needs of visitor.Around the temple beautiful rice field line the ravine through which flows the Petanu River.
 Nearby can be found the historic sites of Yeh Pulu, Samuan Tiga, Gedung Arca, Arjuna Bertapa, Kebo Edan, Pusering Jagat, the temple of Penataran Sasih, and others.

 The history of Goa Gajah is not known definitely.
 In a literal translation "Goa" means cave and "Gajah" elephant.
 The name is a fusion of the name Pura Guwa (Temple Cave), as it is called by the local people, and the ancient name as it appears in the scriptures know as Ergajah and Lwa Gajah.

 The names Antakujarapada and Ratnakunjarapada, also containing the meaning of elephant (Kunjara), can be found in the scriptures of Negara Kertagama, which date back to between the 10th and 14th centuries.
 This is validated by ancient relics found in the area.